-Throughout the 7 year Computer Science course you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future GCSE and A Level study.
-There are half termly assessment points each year.
-In younger years we use our subject mapping of our curriculum's age related expectation to assess how students are currently performing against their age related expectations at this point in their study.
-At GCSE we make informed predictions informed by our holistic assessment of their progress against the key assessment objectives and their aspirational GCSE targets.
+Throughout the 5 or 7 years Computer Science course you are assessed using the following assessment objectives which ensure that you can cumulatively build your subject understanding in preparation for future GCSE and A Level study.
+There are 3 assessment points for Y7-9 and 6 assessment points for years 10 and 11 that we term Praising Stars©.
+For younger years we base our assessment on our subject mapping of the age related expectations across the curriculum, assessing students' performance at their current stage of study against expectation.
+At GCSE and A Level we make informed predictions informed by our holistic assessment of their progress against the key assessment objectives and their aspirational targets.
 These are also the basis for any appropriate support and intervention.